-1. Except as indicated in subparagraph a, b and c below, these degree requirements apply to all students who had not begun (i.e. actually attended classes in) the previous (shorter) Bachelor of Commerce or Bachelor of Commerce (Honors) program at this University by 16 February 1977 (the date that the revised Bachelor of Commerce programs were approved).
+1. Except as indicated in subparagraphs a, b and c below, these degree requirements apply to all students who had not begun (i.e. actually attended classes in) the previous (shorter) Bachelor of Commerce or Bachelor of Commerce (Honors) program at this University by 16 February 1977 (the date that the revised Bachelor of Commerce programs were approved).
 This includes all students re-admitted after being requested or required to withdraw from the University for academic weakness or disciplinary reasons, those who otherwise (voluntarily) withdraw for more than ten months, students transferring from other Faculties or other institutions, mature students, and those entering the Faculty of Commerce for the purpose of obtaining a second bachelor's degree or a certificate of honors equivalency, etc.

-- a) Students who were enrolled in any bachelor's degree program at Saint Mary's University or any other recognized university on 16 February 1977 may transfer to the Faculty of Commerce and follow the previous Bachelor of Commerce program provided that they: - i) are not and never have been placed on academic probation and never have been requested nor required to withdraw from this or any other university for academic weakness or disciplinary reasons;

-ii) accomplish this transfer prior to 1 October 1978 (1 October 1980 for students transferring from the College of Cape Breton or the College of Ste.
-Anne)

-- iii) have successfully completed at least one full course at this or another recognized university or equivalent college by 1 July 1977; - iv) complete all Bachelor of Commerce degree requirements at Saint Mary's University before 1 September 1982. - b) Students who were actively enrolled in the previous Bachelor of Commerce program on or before 16 February 1977 and who voluntarily withdrew (or withdraw) from the University for other than academic weakness or disciplinary reasons may be re-admitted to their previous program provided that they have been away less than two years and that they meet all degree requirements before 1 September 1984. - c) Students properly classified as mature students by the Division of Continuing Education may be considered for admission to the previous Bachelor of Commerce program if they have successfully completed at least one full course at this or another recognized university by 1 September 1977 and enrol in the Bachelor of Commerce program and actually attend classes in this program at Saint Mary's University prior to September 1, 1977.

-Students properly following the previous B. Comm. that several changes in course numbers and course have been made this year and that certain courses are no longer offered.
-Those who have heady received credit for one or more of the "old" ses listed below should enrol, at the appropriate in the equivalent new course or courses.
-Please further that credit will not be given for both "old" "new" courses (i.e. both Bus 204 and 207).
+- a) Students who were enrolled in any bachelor's degree program at Saint Mary's University or any other recognized university on 16 February 1977 may transfer to the Faculty of Commerce and follow the previous Bachelor of Commerce program provided that they: - i) are not and never have been placed on academic probation and never have been requested nor required to withdraw from this or any other university for academic weakness or disciplinary reasons; - ii) 'accomplish this transfer prior to 1 October 1978 (1 October 1980 for students transferring from the College of Cape Breton or the College of Ste.
+Anne); - iii) have successfully completed at least one full course at this or another recognized university or equivalent college by 1 July 1977; - iv) complete all Bachelor of Commerce degree requirements at Saint Mary's University before 1 September 1982. - b) Students who were actively enrolled in the previous Bachelor of Commerce program on or before 16 February 1977 and who voluntarily withdrew (or withdraw) from the University for other than academic weakness or disciplinary reasons may be re-admitted to their previous program provided that they have been away less than two years and that they meet all degree requirements before 1 September 1984. - c) In conformity which academic regulation 7(c-ii) students must achieve a minimum cumulative quality point average of 1.5 in order to qualify for graduation. - 2.
+Students properly following the previous B. Comm. program in accordance with the above policy, should note that several changes in course numbers and course content have been made this year and that certain previous courses are no longer offered.
+Those who have not already received credit for one or more of the "old" courses listed below should enrol, at the appropriate time, in the equivalent new course or courses.
+Please note further that credit will not be given for both "old" and "new" courses (i.e. both Bus 204 and 207).

-CLD COURSE EQUIVALENT NEW COURSE 203 (Introductory Committative Methods Commerce) Bus 206 (Introduction to Quantitative Methods for Commerce II) Bus 204 (Introductory Shatistics For Commerce) Bus 207 (Introductory Statistics For Commerce) Bus 280 (Principles Management) Bus 281(1/2) (Principles of Management) plus Bus 348(1/2) (Planning and Control) Bus 307 (Statistical Enalysis for Business) Bus 303 (Statistical Analysis for Business) Eco 101 (Economic History of Europe) Eco 200 (Economic History of Europe) Eco 419 (Issues In Public Finance Eco 319 (Issues In Public Finance)

-Requirements:

-- 1. The Bachelor of Commerce and Bachelor of Commerce (Honors) programs consist of the equivalent of twenty full courses beyond Nova Scotia Grade XII (or equivalent) or a total of twenty-five full courses (or equivalent) for those entering from Nova Scotia Grade XI or otherwise not granted advanced standing. - During the regular academic year a full time student will normally take the equivalent of five full courses. - 3.
-Students normally choose the department of their major (Economics or Business Administration) at the time they enrol in the Faculty of Commerce and will select their major area of concentration (Accounting,

-Economics, Finance, General Business Studies, Management Science, Marketing or Personnel and Industrial Relations) no later than the end of their junior year.

-- 4. Each candidate for the Bachelor of Commerce degree must successfully complete these courses (credit value of each course is indicated in parenthesis after the course number - total 13 course credits): - Bus 205(1/2) Introduction to Quantitative Methods for Commerce I

-Eco 205(1/2) Introduction to Quantitative Methods for Economics I

-Mat 205(1/2) Introduction to Quantitative Methods for Commerce I
+OLD COURSE

-Bus 206(1/2) Introduction to Quantitative Methods for Commerce II c) Bus 207(1/2) Introductory Statistics for Business and Economics
+Bus 203 (Introductory Quantitative Methods for Commerce)

-Eco 206(1/2) Introduction to Quantitative Methods for Economics II
+Bus 204 (Introductory Statistics For Commerce)

+Bus 280 (Principles of Management)

+EQUIVALENT NEW COURSE

-Mat 206(1/2) Introduction to Quantitative Methods for Commerce II
+Bus 206 (Introduction to Quantitative Methods for Commerce II)